zukunft/zukunft.com/docs/code_functions_all.md

         \-- ref - @return string with the unique name
         \-- verb - @return string display the unique id fields (used also for debugging)
         \-- view_relation - @return string the html code to display the link name
+\-- save
+    \-- 1
+        \-- ref - update a ref in the database or update the existing
+    \-- get_similar
+        \-- component_link - get a similar reference
+        \-- ref - get a similar reference
+    \-- generate_ref_text
+        \-- formula - update the database reference text based on the user text
+    \-- generate_usr_text
+        \-- formula - update the user text based on the database reference text
+    \-- is_std
+        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
+    \-- is_used
+        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
+    \-- not_used
+        \-- formula_map - @return bool true if the formula or formula assignment has not been overwritten by the user
+    \-- save
+        \-- ref - update a ref in the database or update the existing
+        \-- verb - TODO return a user message object, so that messages to the user like "use another name" does not case a error log entry
 \-- message
     \-- message_from_invalid
         \-- component_link - get a list of database field names, values and types that have been updated